sjfleming/HMM/README.md

 ## What

-HMM is a class written in Matlab meant to simplify the implementation of the usage of hidden Markov models to decode stateful processes in (possibly noisy) biological time-series data.
+HMM is a class written in Matlab meant to simplify the usage of hidden Markov models to decode stateful processes in (possibly noisy) biological time-series data.

 ## Usage